WSU-kduncan/ceg3120-cicd-dcronauer/Project4/README-CI.md

 1. Check actions tab in your github repo, then click build<br>
 ![GitHub Action Check](images/actionSuccess.png)<br>
 2. Pull image from dockerhub and run image, then check on web browser if image for website pops us.
 (Use terminal)
-  - Use instructions to login to Docker on your terminal and pull latest image [Sections above]((#authenticate-with-dockerhub-via-cli))
+  - Use instructions to login to Docker on your terminal and pull latest image, reference authentication and pull sections above
 3. Use this command, I got the image name from the result of docker pull.
 ```
 docker run -p 4200:4200 dcronauer2025/cronauer-ceg3120:latest